 If adding the leg stretch is too much for you, that’s ok!
 Listen to your body, and only stretch where it feels good!

-Our last simple exercise for any long flight includes everyones favorite (not)- squats!
+Our last ways to stretch on an airplane includes everyones favorite (not)- squats!

 These are great to get the blood pumping throughout your entire body, and will definitely tire out your legs so you are less restless!